 9. Raising Prices for No Justifiable Reason

 There’s nothing wrong with raising your prices to reflect the heightened quality of your work.
 But you must be careful of attaching extra charges in the wrong areas.
 For example, let’s say you hire a furniture company to put in some carpeting.
 When you get the bill, you find out that an additional charge has been tacked on because the amount of carpet you ordered required the company to move your couch.
-Yes, it took a little extra time to move the couch, but what kind of system could the company have used to determine how much to charge for that specific task?
+Yes, it took a little extra time to move the sofa, but what kind of system could the company have used to determine how much to charge for that specific task?
 Odds are, the client is not going to understand the rationale for charging a certain amount for moving a couch.
 If you can’t explain why a small fee exists, you are better off factoring it into the overall charge.

 Business Growth: Proceed with Caution